matn7/Google-Platform-Notes/gcp/GCPSecurity.md

     - Reports on whether that member's roles include that permission to that resource.
     - Reports on which policies bind that member to those roles.

-**Policy Troubleshooter will only access policies that the iser has permissions to view**
+**Policy Troubleshooter will only access policies that the user has permissions to view**

 - Policy Troubleshooter may not always fully explain resource access.
 - If you do not have access to a resource policy, it will not be analyzed.